 Footballers need excellent motor performance.
 That is, the ability to coordinate our movements.
 Only with good motor performance skills can you coordinate the movement of your leg and foot so you strike the ball at the perfect time and in the perfect way.

-Therefore, football players who meditate will have better control of the body.
-In other words, it will help you to make the perfect pass, hit the top-corner when you shoot, and save the hardest of shots.
+In other words, meditation will help you to make the perfect pass, hit the top corner when you shoot, and save the hardest of shots.

 Lionel Messi once said, “The best decisions aren’t made with your mind but with your instincts.”
-Which is great, because meditation can help you tap into your instincts according to researchers at Massachusetts General Hospital in Boston.
+Which is great, because meditation can help you tap into your instincts.

 Of course, meditation isn’t meant to replace traditional coaching.
-If you want to get better at football you still need to follow the basics (here’s a guide on The Professional Football Scouts Associations).
+If you want to get better at football you still need to follow the basics (here’s a great guide on The Professional Football Scouts Association).
 However, it is definitely a wonderful alternative form of training.

 If you’re a footballer and would like to learn to meditate properly, book an online meditation lesson with me today.